briansimiyuj/doctor-appointment-app/README.md

         a.
 If there is no appointment to reschedule or the boolean state is false, exit the function early
         b.
 Call onClose function to close the modal

+    ### Reschedule Modal Component

+    Reschedule modal component will be used to confirm the rescheduling of the appointment.

+      1. Create a Reschedule Modal component and mount it on the Tab Action Button component if showRescheduleModal state is true

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page